GrumpyCockatiel/ConSim-API/README.md

 - **edges** [object] Edge Options overrides the base border style.
 Later this will be used to specify edge icons.

 ## A Space Icon
-The options for icons centered in the middel of the space
+The options for icons centered in the middel of the space.
+For now stroke weight is fixed at 1.

 - **type** [enum] the icon type enum (see below)
 - **fill** [RGBA hex value] the fill color of icon